Up to 35% Off Raised Beds

 It features deep green leaves with slender and smooth-ringed trunks.
 Its yellowish-green leaves will grow up to 8 feet, with a total spread of 16 feet.
 The dwarf sugar palm produces colorful and sweet-smelling flowers, followed by inedible fruits.

 Dwarf sugar palms thrive in moist soil and like regular fertilization.
 It requires plenty of water and doesn’t like the ground to dry out.
-Once established, this hardy palm can tolerate temperatures up to 25F for short periods.
+Once established, these small palm trees can tolerate temperatures up to 25°F (-4°C) for short periods.

 Dwarf Palmetto